 A cielo abierto portrays the incredible feats of three great friends who changed the history of aviation and also pays homage to the author of The Little Prince, an unforgettable writer who saw the world through a child’s eyes.
 Antonio Iturbe has written a thrilling novel that keeps a masterful balance between the exciting action and subtle emotions inspired by Saint-Exupéry’s view of the world.
 The characters are perfectly drawn and the settings range from Parisian salons and New York literary circles to the universe that surrounded these legendary aviators.
 This is a celebration of the essence of literature in a tale of friendship, impossible dreams, love and passion, the pleasure of flight and the discovery, from the air, of a beautiful, mysterious planet.

 “Antonio Iturbe combines the documentary precision of a born journalist with great narrative fluidity.”
 Sergio Vila-Sanjuán

-Planeta Manuscrito (Portugal), Akropolis (Czech Republic), RAO Books (Romania).
+Planeta Manuscrito (Portugal), Akropolis (Czech Republic), RAO Books (Romania), DeA Libri Planeta (Italy).